Yichuans/datasheet-format-pelican-md/MD_ready/pelican_Madagascar - Tsingy de Bemaraha.md

 STAFF
 -----

-The *Chef de la Réserv*e lives in Antsalova.
+The *Chef de la Réserve* lives in Antsalova.
 At least one auxiliary guard lives in Bekopaka.

 BUDGET
 ------